signingtoday/signingtoday-sdk-ruby/docs/Bit4idPathgroupSignatureTransactionsApi.md

   where_status: 'performed', # String | Returns the Digital Signature Transactions with the specified status
   where_title: 'Signature of a document', # String | Returns the Digital Signature Transactions that have the specified title
   where_created_by: 'jdo@example', # String | Returns the Digital Signature Transactions created by the specified user
-  where_created: '2019-11-24 12:24:17.430000', # String | Returns the Digital Signature Transactions created before, after or in the declared range
+  where_created: '2019-11-24T12:24:17.430Z', # String | Returns the Digital Signature Transactions created before, after or in the declared range
   where_signature_status: 'pending', # String | Returns the Digital Signature Transactions where at least one of the signers has the queried status
   where_document_name: 'Document of example', # String | Returns the Digital Signature Transactions that have into its documents the queried one
   where_reason: 'where_reason_example', # String | Returns the Digital Signature Transactions with the specified reason
   where_signature_name: 'John Doe', # String | Returns the Digital Signature Transactions where the specified user is a signer, searched by its name
   where_signer_group: '@administrators', # String | Returns the Digital Signature Transactions that have the specified group of signers
   page: 1, # Integer | Restricts the search to the chosen page
-  count: 100 # Integer | Sets the number of users per page to display }
+  count: 100, # Integer | Sets the number of users per page to display
+  where_order: 'where_first_name' # String | The **where_order** query parameter takes one or more values separated by a comma and a space.
+The result will be ordered by the first value (ascending order is implied; a \"**-**\" in front of the value indicates descending order), then the second value and so on
+}

 begin